Updating Ombi¶

 - Start Ombi again.

-External Script (windows)¶
+External Script (Windows)¶

-Windows users who are running Ombi as a service can make use of a powershell script to update their Ombi instance.
-This script can be scheduled in task scheduler to run daily (or hourly), and it will check the current version of your Ombi instance against the latest release.
+Windows users who are running Ombi as a service can make use of a Powershell script to update their Ombi instance automatically.

 You can download the script from here.